| Effective: 8/1/1993 |

 Diagnostic Studies, Treatment, and Medications

-Diagnostic studies not available at the CHS may be ordered by referral consultants after consultation with the team physician.
+Diagnostic studies not available at ASUHS may be ordered by referral consultants after consultation with the team physician.

-All students who are trying out for a sanctioned ICA team must sign a medical release form and receive a physical exam by a licensed physician in the state of Arizona.
-All student-athletes who are members of a sanctioned ICA team must be medically authorized to participate and have passed an athletic physical examination.
-Student-athletes must complete and sign health history, insurance information, medical release, drug policy statement, sports medicine liability forms, and other documents as identified by ICA and the CHS.
+All students who are trying out for a sanctioned SDA team must sign a medical release form and receive a physical exam by a licensed physician in the state of Arizona or an Advanced Nurse Practitioner employed by ASUHS.
+All student-athletes who are members of a sanctioned SDA team must be medically authorized to participate and have passed an athletic physical examination by an ASHUS team physician.
+Student-athletes must complete and sign health history, insurance information, medical release, drug policy statement, sports medicine liability forms, and other documents as identified by SDA and ASUHS.

 The complete athletic preparticipation medical evaluation consists of, but is not limited to: